M.A.R.I.O

 Key Publications

-• Nolte, D. and Bull, A.M., 2019.
+• Nolte, D. and Bull, A.M.J., 2019.
 Femur finite element model instantiation from partial anatomies using statistical shape and appearance models.
 Medical Engineering & Physics, 67, pp.55-65.

 Experimental work